-Russia urges Apple and Google to remove Navalny’s app
+Russia urges Apple, Google to remove Navalny app from stores

 Russian opposition supporters, independent media and human rights activists have face increased government pressure in the run-up to the Sept.
 19 parliamentary election.
 Navalny’s allies have linked the crackdown to the Kremlin’s effort to steamroll the opposition and try to preserve a dominant position for United Russia.

 In June, a Russian court outlawed Navalny’s Foundation for Fighting Corruption and a network of his regional offices as extremist organizations, a ruling that barred people associated with the groups from seeking public office and exposed them to lengthy prison terms.
+Even those who occasionally mention Navalny’s projects could face reprisals for spreading extremist materials.

+On Thursday, police in the southern city of Rostov-on-Don detained an activist who posted a Smart Voting sticker on her Instagram account, and a local court quickly handed her a five-day jail sentence on charges of propagating extremist symbols.
+The activist, Bella Nasibyan, was detained after she took her 3-year-old son to a kindergarten.

-Russian authorities also blocked some 50 websites run by his team or supporters for allegedly disseminating extremist group propaganda, and targeted his top associates.
+Russian authorities also blocked around 50 websites run by his team or supporters for allegedly disseminating extremist group propaganda, and targeted his top associates.

+Over the past few weeks, police across Russia visited hundreds of people whose names figured in a leaked database from websites set by Navalny’s allies to push for his release and promote his Smart Voting strategy.
+The police action appeared to be part of authorities’ efforts to intimidate opposition supporters before the election.

 The Sept.
-19 vote is widely seen as an important part of Russian President Vladimir Putin’s efforts to cement his rule before the country’s 2024 presidential election.
+19 vote is widely seen as an important part of President Vladimir Putin’s efforts to cement his rule before Russia’s 2024 presidential election.
 The 68-year-old Russian leader, who has been in power for more than two decades, pushed through a constitutional reform last year that would potentially allow him to hold onto power until 2036.

 The 45-year-old Navalny is Putin’s most determined political foe.
 He was arrested in January upon returning from Germany, where he spent five months recovering from a nerve agent poisoning that he blames on the Kremlin — an accusation rejected by Russian officials.